Himajyooo/tinkherhack2.0/README.md

 ## Features
 ### 1.User-friendly Interface:
+The application provides an intuitive interface for users to input text and select encryption methods.
 ### 2.Encryption Methods:
 Users can choose from a variety of encryption methods including:
 #### (i) AES (Advanced Encryption Standard):
 A symmetric encryption algorithm widely used for securing sensitive data.
 #### (ii) Caesar Cipher:
 A substitution cipher where each letter in the plaintext is shifted by a certain number of places.
 #### (iii) ConsVow
 It is a variant of caeser cipher method where both consonents and vowels are separately encrypted / decrypted and combined together to form the required text
 ### 3.Encryption and Decryption:
 Users can encrypt and decrypt text messages with the selected encryption method.
 ### 4. Clear Output:
 The application provides clear outputs for encrypted and decrypted text, making it easy for users to understand the results.